 In addition to avoiding triggers, good skin care is the best way to prevent the dry, itchy skin that can provoke eczema flares.
 Dr. Tamburro recommends parents help children with eczema:

-While it’s not curable, eczema can be controlled, says Dr. Tamburro.
-Those who have had flares, even as infants, need to protect their skin for the rest of their lives.
+Still, people who’ve had flares, even as infants, need to protect their skin for the rest of their lives.